DigiPressApps/dpa-ai-assistant/readme.txt

 The development hub for this plugin and the source code can be found at <a href="https://github.com/DigiPressApps/dpa-ai-assistant">https://github.com/DigiPressApps/dpa-ai-assistant</a>.

 == Changelog ==

+= 0.1.6 (2024/07/19) =
+* Fix: Fixed a bug that caused values ​​to be unable to be passed to the props spread syntax due to the change from defaultProps to default parameters.
+* Fix: Removed unnecessary custom components.

 = 0.1.5 (2024/07/10) =
 * Fix: Removed `defaultProps` (Deprecated in React 19).